 "Success doesn’t necessarily make things easier," Wolf told Night Flight in 1985.
 "People kind of think that.
 It definitely makes the sort of financial sense, it gives you the freedom to do certain things, but it also brings upon whole new sets of problems.
 I think that for a long time we really stuck together to try to get ourselves out of this hot water we were in and we were very good friends.
 And then with the success new problems arose, personality problems between people."

-In the end, as with many band breakups, the Geils Band’s split produced parts that were, in some respects, audibly less than their sum.
-Wolf’s solo career started with a splash, with 1984’s Lights Out going Top 40 and producing a pair of hit singles, but by the end of the decade, that momentum had stalled considerably; for the other members of the group, the years after the split were primarily marked with lower-profile releases and production or session work.
-Although they’d assembled an impressive catalog during their time together, there was still a sense of untapped potential and unfinished business.
+In the end, as with many band breakups, the Geils Band's split produced parts that were, in some respects, audibly less than their sum.
+Wolf's solo career started with a splash, with 1984's Lights Out going Top 40 and producing a pair of hit singles.
+By the end of the decade, however, that momentum had stalled considerably; for the other members of the group, the years after the split were primarily marked with lower-profile releases and production or session work.
+They'd assembled an impressive catalog during their time together, but there was still a sense of untapped potential and unfinished business.

-Fortunately for fans, the J. Geils Band’s story wasn’t quite over.
-The group reunited with Wolf for a 1999 tour, and although those shows didn’t lead to any new music, they opened the doors to a new era in which periods of extended downtime were punctuated with brief reunion tours.
-This second act sadly wasn’t without its share of conflicts — they split with founding guitarist John Geils in 2012, prompting a lawsuit — and it doesn’t appear likely we’ll get another record out of the band.
-But long after it looked like success had spoiled them for good, (most of) the Geils Band is still occasionally onstage together, doing what they do best.
+The J. Geils Band's story wasn't quite over, as the group reunited with Wolf for a 1999 tour.
+Those shows didn't lead to any new music, but they opened the doors to a new era in which periods of extended downtime were punctuated with brief reunion tours.
+Then they memorably split with founding guitarist John Geils in 2012, prompting a lawsuit.
+Geils died five years later.